-Later, when back at home, I find some aerial pictures of this beautiful structure on the Canmore webpages, which also features an array of other entries for archaeological sites, buildings, industry and maritime heritage across Scotland.
-If nothing else, if you don’t see the sublimity in this skyblue giant, then these images demonstrate the impact this piece of late 19th century engineering had on the turn of the 20th century landscape.
-The Granton history website records this observation by the its designer: ‘the gas holder has proved to be much more prominent for many miles around Edinburgh than I had any conception at the time.’
+Later, when back at home, I find some aerial pictures of this beautiful structure on the Canmore website, which also features an array of other entries for archaeological sites, buildings, industry and maritime heritage across Scotland.
+If nothing else, if you don't see the sublimity in this skyblue giant, then these images demonstrate the impact this piece of late 19th century engineering had on the turn of the 20th century landscape.
+The Granton history website records this observation by its designer: 'the gas holder has proved to be much more prominent for many miles around Edinburgh than I had any conception at the time.'

 I wander back down past the mansion at Caroline Park.
 The mystery of those crumbling gateposts isn't going to solve itself.